jwbowers/TestStatRIInterference/response.md

 ought to produce valid statistical inferences (i.e. tests that would reject the truth no more than $100 \alpha \%$ of the time).

- Since the point of the paper is to learn about test statistics, so, in this paper we do not explore alternative models of causal effects.
+Since the point of the paper is to learn about test statistics, we do not explore alternative models of causal effects.
 The original paper (BFP) on this method compared the performance of tests when the data did and did not arise from the causal model and we point to that paper for those who would like to pursue those set of questions.
 We did add some discussion